Seth Watts, PhD

 About me

-I am an assistant professor at Texas State University, studying policing at the intersection of technology, innovation, and public health.
-My work examines how emerging tools — from AI-assisted body-worn cameras to de-escalation training — shape police behavior and community outcomes.
+I am an assistant professor at Texas State University, studying policing, technological innovation, and responses to public health issues.
+My work examines how emerging tools or innovation approaches — from AI-assisted body-worn cameras to co-response models — shape police behavior and community outcomes.

-Policing Technology & AI De-escalation Use of Force Public Health Body-Worn Cameras
+Policing Technology & AI Body-Worn Cameras De-escalation Public Health

 Recent activity